TROUBLED TEEN PROGRAMS: HOW TO KNOW YOURS WILL HELP

 Teen program consideration 5: Providing a smooth transition post-program

 So, it’s time for your teen to graduate from their troubled teen program.
-We’re sure your worst fear as a parent or guardian is: what if they come home and all of their progress goes away?
+We’re sure your worst fear as a parent or guardian is: what if they come home and all their progress disappears?

 This is where having a post-program process is necessary.
-Your teen will need on-going treatment to stay on top of their progress.
+Your teen will need ongoing therapy to stay on top of their progress.

-Yes, wilderness therapy programs are set in place to develop your child into an emotionally stable person.
-It is part of the therapist’s job to ensure your teen has the tools necessary to keep the positive progress going.
+Yes, wilderness therapy programs are in place to develop your child into an emotionally stable person.
+The therapist’s job is to ensure your teen has the tools to keep the positive progress going.

-Your family should receive specialized information and care procedures to support your child in their post-program transition.
+Your family should receive specialized information and care procedures to support your child’s post-program transition.

 This is something that can make or break your child’s progress.

 It’s not easy to enter your child into a troubled teen program.
 No parent wants to do it.
-But, it’s helpful to know the factors needed to make the process worth it.
+But, knowing the factors needed to make the process worth it is helpful.

-It’s vital to your teen’s development that you choose a program that’s trustworthy, capable and properly skilled.
-Troubled teen programs have the power to change your teen’s life and give your family peace of mind.
+It’s vital to your teen’s development that you choose a trustworthy, capable, and properly skilled program.
+Troubled teen programs can change your teen’s life and give your family peace of mind.

 Interested in looking into a therapeutic teen boarding school?
-Resolution Ranch Academy is a great option in inspiring growth and gratitude through family values, personal responsibility, and academic support.
+Resolution Ranch Academy inspires growth and gratitude through family values, personal responsibility, and academic support.